-- ✓ Support the WHO in recommending that HPV vaccines be introduced into national immunization programs where prevention of cervical cancer is a public health priority and vaccine introduction is feasible and sustainable, and promote screening. - ✓ Promote action by all Affiliates to strongly encourage HPV vaccination of age-eligible males and females whenever other vaccines are administrated, and especially introduction in low-income countries - ✓ Promote information programs geared towards young girls and especially their parents, involving Health Officials (paediatricians, general practitioners, gynaecologists, vaccine operators), who are the direct contact on the ground.
+Support the WHO in recommending that HPV vaccines be introduced into national immunization programs where prevention of cervical cancer is a public health priority and vaccine introduction is feasible and sustainable, and promote screening.

-The most important thing is not Life, but the Good Life - (Socrates) L.M.B.
+Promote action by all Affiliates to strongly encourage HPV vaccination of age-eligible males and females whenever other vaccines are administrated, and especially introduction in low-income countries

+Promote information programs geared towards young girls and especially their parents, involving Health Officials (paediatricians, general practitioners, gynaecologists, vaccine operators), who are the direct contact on the ground.
 These events could include politicians and decision makers so that they may increase priority on current prevention programs.